SgtSeppel/influxdb/README.md

 pip install influxdb
 </pre>

-pip is a known troublemaker in connection with smarthome.py.
+six is a known troublemaker in connection with smarthome.py.
 During my tests this lib did not lead to any problems.

+If you get error messages referring to six, dateutils and tz, then try installing them via <pre>apt-get install python-dateutil python3-tz</pre>

 ## Configuration
 ### plugin.conf